South East Regional Integrated Fall Prevention & Management Strategy

 Nov.
 10, 2017 – Fall Prevention Events this November

 Nov.
 30, 2017 – Ways to Promote Fall Prevention ALL Year

 Staying Active, Safe & Healthy in Our Communities Calendar

 In the late winter and early spring of 2018, stakeholders across South East Ontario were invited to provide feedback on the Staying Active, Safe & Health in Our Communities Calendars through online surveys, focus groups, hard copy surveys and interviews.
-Survey feedback was collected from mid February to late April 2018 and findings will be shared.
+Survey feedback was collected from mid-February to late April 2018.

 2018 Newsletter Campaign